OSU-Net/cyder/docs/api/intro_v2.rst

 **Note:** It is strongly recommended that you generate a new key for each application that will be accessing the API.

 Through this tutorial, the placeholder ``MY_TOKEN`` will be used instead of an actual API token.
-Anywhere you see ``MY_TOKEN`` used, you should replace it with your own token.
+Anywhere you see ``MY_TOKEN`` used, you must replace it with your own token.

 API Basics
 ----------